 Where can students find activities to do if there is extra time?

-The centers you have designed for guided math group time are very detailed.
+The centers you have designed for guided math small group time are very detailed.
 You have made sure there are enough activities that should take the student the full time of the guided math rotation.
 However, some students will finish early.

 No matter how many times you tell them to take their time and do their best work, some students will fly through the guided math center and be ready for the next activity to entertain them.
 In order to avoid this, have extra activities ready.
 Print off a few games, practice sheets, or challenges for your students from my First Grade Guided Math Addition and Subtraction Strategies.
-In addition to material for your guided math groups, you will find extra practice for your students who will inevitably finish early.
+In addition to material for your guided math groups, you will find extra practice for your advanced group of students who will inevitably finish early.